ikolossvary/proba/content/project/msca/index.md

 # slides: example
 ---

-This webpage collects all proffesional activities conducted during my Marie Sklodowska-Curie Actions Postdoctoral Fellowship titled *New perspectives on the box counting dimension of sets and measures* starting Jan.
+This webpage collects all professional activities conducted during my Marie Sklodowska-Curie Actions Postdoctoral Fellowship titled *New perspectives on the box counting dimension of sets and measures* starting Jan.
 1, 2024.

 {{< spoiler text="Abstract" >}}
 Fractal geometry is a young, very active and rapidly growing field of research that is connected to different areas of mathematics and the natural sciences.
 Roughly speaking, dimension theory is concerned with measuring the ‘size’ of sets by defining different notions of dimension.
 At the center of NewBoxDim is the box counting dimension which is a fundamental concept within mathematics that has found applications outside of mathematics as well.